 - May Not Be Always Exchangeable for Fiat Currency

 The Cryptocurrencies with higher market capitalization- may dedicate online exchanges in terms of only fiat currency and not Cryptocurrency.

-In India, the Ministry of Finance had said that VCs (virtual currencies), are not currencies.
-These are merely coins without physical attribute and thus, these are neither recognizable currencies nor coins that can be handled in reality.
-Virtual currencies are not backed by government and not a legal tender.
+In India, the Ministry of Finance had said that VCs (virtual currencies) are not currencies.
+These are merely coins without physical attributes and thus, these are neither recognizable currencies nor coins that can be handled in reality.
+Virtual currencies are not backed by the government and are not legal tender.
 The Reserve Bank of India (RBI) does not authorize any VCs as a medium of exchange.
-Tax evaders concerning with use of Cryptocurrency, will be monitored.
+Tax evaders concerning with use of Cryptocurrency will be monitored.
 Thus, Indians mining Bitcoin and similar Cryptocurrencies need to pay tax on the gains as stated by the law.